imuteremuka/bussystem/projectplan.md

 **Specific Objectives:**
 * Provide real-time bus schedule information to passengers.
+* Have a ticking system that links to the seats in the bus
+* Manage Passenger disembarking and embarking
 * Reduce passenger waiting times and improve journey planning.
 * Integrate with existing/new GPS systems on buses.
 * Reduce inquiries to station staff.